March 05, 2020

 Common over-the-counter antacids that neutralize stomach acid like Tums, Rolaids, and Maalox are affordable and can offer relief from heartburn and indigestion in a few short minutes.
 They come in many forms, ranging from chalky and chewy tablets to smooth and cooling liquids.
 Another class of anti-heartburn medicine works to reduce the amount of acid in your stomach.
 These “H2-blockers” are sold under familiar brand names like Zantac and Pepcid.

 For more severe cases of heartburn and indigestion, your doctor may prescribe a prescription-strength H2 blocker or a drug from another class of medicines known as proton pump inhibitors.
 If you’re experiencing persistent heartburn that doesn’t get better with over-the-counter medicine, talk to your doctor.

 There are also non-medicinal ways to limit heartburn that can be just as effective.
-A standard glass or two of water can help alleviate the burning that comes with heartburn.
+Standard glass or two of water can help alleviate the burning that comes with heartburn.
 Consider taking Viagra with a glass of water or milk to help the medicine ease more seamlessly into your system.
-And do the same afterwards if you experience indigestion and heartburn.
+And do the same afterward if you experience indigestion and heartburn.
 Some foods like bananas, yogurt, oatmeal can also help to neutralize stomach acid and limit discomfort.

 You should also avoid consuming too much alcohol after taking Viagra, as that can lead to further upsetting of the stomach.
 Acidic juices like orange and grapefruit, and caffeinated coffee can also upset your stomach, with or without Viagra.